srideviraman1407/car_model_with_vin/README.md

 ## Authentication :

+While building an API based architecture, it is common practice to build a common security layer around these APIs, basically on the edge so that all the APIs are secured.
+There are multiple ways to build API security like writing some filters in the case of Java / J2EE application, installing some agents in front of APIs which can make policy decisions etc. One of the most widely used protocol for Authorization is OAuth2.
+AWS API Gateway provides built-in support to secure APIs using AWS Cognito OAuth2 scopes.

 Secure the api that require an api Key:
 Following are things to be done :
 --> Create an API proxy that requires an API key/